Christian von Stetten

-Christian Freiherr von Stetten (born 24 July 1970 in Stuttgart) is a Swiss-German businessman and politician of the Christian Democratic Union of Germany (CDU).
+Christian Freiherr von Stetten (born 24 July 1970) is a Swiss-German businessman and politician of the Christian Democratic Union of Germany (CDU).
 He has served as Member of the Parliament of Germany, the Bundestag, since 2002.
 He represents the constituency of Schwäbisch Hall-Hohenlohe, and succeeded his father Wolfgang von Stetten as the Member of Parliament from that constituency.

 Early life and career

-Von Stetten was born to a Swiss mother and a German father.
+Von Stetten was born in Stuttgart to a Swiss mother and a German father.
 After finishing high school and carrying out his military service, he studied Business Administration at the University of Mannheim and the Heilbronn University of the Applied Sciences and graduated with a master of business administration degree.
 In 1996, while still a university student, he founded his first business in the town of Künzelsau, Germany.
 The establishment of other companies followed later.

 Political career

 Von Stetten was elected to the Bundestag, the federal German parliament, in the 2002 elections as the representative of the district of Schwaebisch Hall–Hohenlohe.
 He was re-elected in 2005, 2009, and 2013.

 In parliament, Von Stetten has been particularly active as a financial expert.
 He has been a member of the Finance Committee since 2002.
 In this capacity, he was his parliamentary group's rapporteur on the inheritance tax.
 In addition, he served on the Committee for the Scrutiny of Elections, Immunity and the Rules of Procedure between 2005 and 2013.

 Within his CDU/CSU parliamentary group, von Stetten serves as deputy chairman of the Group of Small and Medium-Sized Businesses (PKM).

 In the negotiations to form a Grand Coalition of the Christian Democrats and the Social Democrats (SPD) following the 2013 federal elections, von Stetten was part of the CDU/CSU delegation in the working group on financial policy and the national budget, led by Wolfgang Schäuble and Olaf Scholz.

 Since 2025, Von Stetten has been serving as chair of the German Parliament's Committee on Economic Affairs.